 - Serve two short ribs over mashed potatoes.
 Top with a little extra sauce.

 - Add potatoes to a large pot.
-Fill to cover with cold, salted water.
+Fill to cover by 1-2 inches with cold, generously salted water.
 Cover and bring to a boil.
-Cook for 15-20 minutes or until potatoes are EASILY pierced with a fork with no resistance.
+Cook for 25-30 minutes or until potatoes can be EASILY pierced with a fork with no resistance.
 Strain water and set aside.

 - Melt butter in the microwave and heat cream until warm.
 Add to potatoes and mash until smooth and creamy.
 Mash in sour cream along with salt and pepper, to taste.
 Whisk out any remaining lumps if necessary.

 Short ribs will probably be labeled as beef chuck short ribs.
 Look for the meatiest ones you can find with some marbling throughout.
 Too much fat and you’ll be picking around it on your plate.

 - Serving Size: 2 ribs, potatoes

 - Fat: 49.1g

 - Carbohydrates: 59.2g